Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Eatons Hill has 14 operational public transport stops, all serving buses.
-These are covered by three routes offering a total of 409 weekly passenger trips.
-Transport access is rated moderate, with residents typically living 444 meters from the nearest stop.
-Most residents commute outwards, primarily by car (90%).
-Vehicle ownership averages 2.1 per dwelling, higher than the regional average.
-In 2021 Census data, 22.6% of residents worked from home, possibly due to COVID-19 conditions.
+Eatons Hill has 14 operational public transport stops, all of which are bus services.
+These stops are covered by three different routes, offering a total of 409 weekly passenger trips.
+The area's transport accessibility is rated as moderate, with residents typically living 444 meters away from the nearest stop.
+Most residents commute outwards due to its residential nature.
+Cars remain the primary mode of transport, used by 90% of residents.
+On average, there are 2.1 vehicles per dwelling, higher than the regional norm.

 Frequently Asked Questions - Transport